frntn/docker-images/ubuntu-mirror/README.md

 ### Start mirror container - Serve other hosts (VM or real hosts)

 First start the mirror container.
-You must public the local exposed port to your host.
+You must publish the local exposed port to your host.

 ```bash
 # Dynamic